Chunjee/Personal-Log/README.md

 #### Export All

-- Exports all saved logs to a single file.
+- Exports all logs to a single file.
 - This will recursively check all files and folders in the log parent directory and consolidate all files into one large file for easy uploading or backing up
 - The is no import button however so you should backup the raw .txt log files ideally